jensarps/decoupled-input/README.md

 ~~~

-The mouse device handler has four configurable options that can be changed anytime (i.e. also during runtime):
+The mouse device handler has two configurable options that can be changed anytime (i.e. also during runtime):

-* invertXAxis
-* invertYaxis
 * infiniteXAxis
 * infiniteYAxis

-By default, all are set to false.
-The invert[X/Y]Axis properties will invert the values for an axis.
+By default, both are set to false.
 The infinite[X/Y]Axis properties will change the reporting of an axis value from the default schema (-1..1) to a diff schema, i.e. the reported value will be the diff from the last measured position for that axis.
 This is especially useful for FPS-like input when pointer lock is enabled.
 For more info on this, refer to the Pointer Lock section.

-The First Person style example uses infiniteXAxis, and the fly style example uses invertYAxis.
+The First Person style example uses infiniteXAxis.

 #Bindings Configuration